 How To Deal With Tour Guides

 Tourist destinations in India are filled with signs advising not to pay for guides, as many are scammers and none are licensed.
 The way these guides operate is that they hang out by the entrance to a destination, then help you navigate your way to the ticket counter or inside or something like that, then they ask if you’d like a tour.
-Basically, the old “give something and small ask for something larger in return” trick, the same one the scammer I mentioned earlier used and one of several techniques outlined in this book.
+Basically, the old “give something small and ask for something larger in return” trick, one of many tricks outlined in this book.

 Knowing this, when Inna and I went to the Elephanta Caves, we were ready.
 We watched a tour guide operate on someone, not get the tour, then come to us.
 I noticed in the guide’s previous operation that the last thing he said when the tourist walked away was “but you won’t understand the place!”
 Knowing this, I formulated a response.

 Everything went like clockwork.
 The tour guide helped us without us asking him for help, and after we said thank you he asked if we’d like a tour, to which we answered “no”.
 Then, as we were leaving, the guide said “but you won’t understand the place!” to which I responded “that’s okay, we don’t understand anything.”

 The tour guide did not appreciate this.
 Instead of simply letting us go, he said (defending himself and his self-respect) “This is my job.”

 I felt pretty bad about that.